Mphuc02/spring-cloud-stream-kafka/README.md

-This project shows how to config spring webflux with cloud stream using kafka
+This project shows how to config spring boot with cloud stream using kafka